-Table 2: Types of Stakeholder Consultation
+Table 3: Types of Stakeholder Consultation

-A 1.1 0/11/11/12/11/11 Critical Juncture Stakeholder Participation Α. Stakeholders are informed about REDD+ and the R-PP and are able to effectively participate. • Stakeholders have access to relevant information on REDD+ in a culturally appropriate manner and have adequate time to formulate their input.
+Critical Juncture Stakeholder Participation A. Stakeholders are informed about REDD+ and the R-PP and are able to effectively participate. • Stakeholders have access to relevant information on REDD+ in a culturally appropriate manner and have adequate time to formulate their input.
 B. Baseline setting, local drivers of deforestation identification, preliminary forest management plan. • Stakeholders provide input in the analysis of local drivers of deforestation preliminary forest management plan/ preliminary program design.
-C. Involvement in strategy/program design including changed forest use and benefit sharing arrangements. • Stakeholders provide input in all aspects and details that directly affect rights holders, especially benefit-sharing arrangements and forest use practices targeted for change.
+C. Involvement in strategy/program design including changed forest use and benefit sharing arrangements. • Stakeholders provide input in all aspects and details that directly affect rights holders, including indigenous peoples, especially benefit-sharing arrangements and forest use practices targeted for change.
 D. Strategy/program design builds on existing local knowledge and skills and institutions. • Stakeholders provide input in design, implementation, management and M&E of strategy/program.
-Free, prior and informed consultation of indigenous people is obtained and international conventions are adhered to where required.
+Free, prior and informed consultation of indigenous people is carried out and international conventions are adhered to where required.
 E. Establishment of safeguard mechanisms for environmental and social considerations. • Stakeholders provide input into assessments, participate in planning mitigation activities.
 Women and youth participate in the planning of managements to safeguard their interests.
 Local communities and indigenous people provide input on how local benefits will be determined and distributed.
+Indigenous peoples rights including land tenure.
 F. National legal and policy framework for established for REDD+ programs are established. • Stakeholders and their rights and interests are identified and consulted.
 This includes indigenous peoples, forest-dependent communities and other vulnerable groups.

-Critical Juncture Stakeholder Participation G. An effective feedback and grievance redressal mechanism is developed and used. • Stakeholders have an input in the establishment of a grievance mechanism that serves both local and national needs.
-H. The governance of the REDD+ Strategy/program is transparent, effective and accountable. • Stakeholders are aware of roles, responsibilities and decision-making processes and such process are accessible to them.
+Critical Juncture Stakeholder Participation G. An effective feedback and grievance redressal mechanism is developed and used.
+Stakeholders have an input in the establishment of a grievance mechanism that serves both local and national needs during consultation, and development and implementation of readiness activities.
+H. The governance of the REDD+ Strategy/program is transparent, effective and accountable.
+Stakeholders are aware of roles, responsibilities and decision-making processes and such process are accessible to them.